decentralized-identity/didcomm-messaging/routing.md

 **type**: MUST be `DIDComm`.

-**publicKey**: MUST specify the key to be used when encrypting a message to be sent to this endpoint.
+**publicKey**s: MUST be an array of strings, to specify the keys to be used when encrypting a message to be sent to this endpoint.

 **serviceEndpoint**: MUST contain a URI for a transport specified in the [transports] section of this spec.